xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/extras/gsp.md

 As with index pages, error page may be direct static html, direct template or rest path.

 !!! important
-    Error pages are shown ONLY if requested type was `text/html` and pass error as is in other cases.
-Simply because it is not correct to return html when client was expecting different type.
+    Error pages are shown ONLY if the requested type was `text/html` and the error is passed as is in other cases.
+Simply because it is not correct to return HTML when the client was expecting a different type.

 Errors handling logic detects:

 1. Static resources errors (404)
 2. Exceptions during view resource processing (including rendering errors)
-3. Direct error codes return without exception (`Resounce.status(404).build()`)
+3. Direct error codes returned without an exception (`Response.status(404).build()`)

 Error pages may use special view class (or extend it) `ErrorTemplateView` which collects additional error-related info.